MasterKano/BITS/Jigoro Text (BIO Instruct).md

 ==============================

 BIO Manual / Jigoro Text:
-  This document, "Jigoro Text".
-The user may refer to it as the "BIO manual", "Jigoro Text", or "Jigoro".
-Updates shall be applied as new versions with revision history.
+  This document, Jigoro Text (BIO Instructions).

 BJJ Instructional Overview (BIO):
-  The complete notes report generated under this standard from a single instructional, comprising the unnumbered BIO contents section, Sections 0–8, and Annexes A–E, formatted as a single markdown document.
+  The notes report generated from a single instructional transcript under this standard.

+Canonical identifiers / Canonical order:
+  The stable identifiers:
+  - Sections 0–8 and Annexes A–F.
+  Canonical order is the reference order used for commands, regeneration, and indexing.

+Reader Order / Physical order:
+  The required order of units as they appear in the assembled BIO file, optimized for linear reading.

+Dual-index contents:
-BIO contents:
+  BIO contents includes:
-  The unnumbered Contents section at the start of the BIO, preceding Section 0.
-  A user request such as "BIO contents" or "Contents for this BIO" shall always be interpreted as a request for this section.

-Fully Expanded Elite-Note Format:
-  A structured, information-dense, multi-layered note style with detailed mechanics, conceptual exposition, and deep sub-bullet structure.
+  - Reader Index (detailed, physical order), and
+  - Canonical Index (minimal, reference order).

 Deep Density:
-  A level of detail in which all distinct mechanics, constraints, decision points, cues, positional relationships, and transcript-derived distinctions are explicitly encoded.
+  High detail encoding of mechanics, constraints, decision points, cues, and transcript-derived distinctions (except Section 0 which is reduced density).
-  Deep Density MUST include, when present in transcript:
-  - Conditions/triggers (when/if statements; entry criteria; positional prerequisites).
-  - Decision forks (A vs B; primary vs fallback; win/lose branches; “if they do X, do Y”).
-  - Constraints and “do not” rules (structural prohibitions; alignment/connection rules; safety constraints).
-  - Timing cues and sequencing (when to switch; what must happen before next step; tempo-related notes).
-  - Failure patterns and corrections (what goes wrong; why; what to fix; drill/cue remedies if provided).
-  Deep Density MUST avoid:
-  - Rhetorical explanation, motivational coaching, generic platitudes, or “teaching talk” that does not change execution decisions.
-  - Rephrasing the same point without introducing a new constraint, cue, decision, or mechanic.
-  - Adding “standard BJJ” knowledge not present in transcript (except permitted volume-header synthesis in Clause 7A).

 Transcript-Derived:
   All content originates strictly from the transcript without extrapolation, except:
-  - Concise, descriptive volume headers where the transcript lacks explicit titles, as described in Section 7A, and
+  - Volume/chapter headers where transcript lacks explicit titles (Clause 7A),
-  - Minimal phrasing adjustments required for clarity while preserving intent.
+  - Minimal phrasing adjustments required for clarity,
+  - Reader Guide and indices inside BIO contents (Clause 4.21),
+  - Terminology-only typo normalisation (Clause 4.37),
+  - Annex F only (explicitly not transcript-derived), when requested.

+Technique Card:
+  A structured technique entry format required for Section 4.

+Technique Card sparsity:
+  A rule allowing omission of unsupported fields rather than repeating “no content” stubs, while still forbidding invention.

+Terminology normalisation:
+  A naming/label correction process for high-confidence mis-transcriptions, with mandatory alias logging in Annex B (Clause 4.37).

 System Diagram:
-  ASCII representation of the instructional’s systemic logic, using fixed-width characters and respecting the ASCII Width Rule.
+  ASCII representation of system logic under ASCII Width Rule.

-Segmented Write:
-  Internal method used to safely generate large .md files (performed by user via copy-paste from assistant responses).

 Failure Pattern:
-  A recurring mistake or error pattern described within the transcript.
+  A recurring mistake/error pattern described in the transcript.

 # 4. GENERAL REQUIREMENTS